Ukraine to negotiators: Don’t eat or drink at Russia talks amid poison concern

 The United States declined to target Abramovich with sanctions after Ukrainian President Volodymyr Zelensky said he could prove helpful in securing a peace deal, an official familiar with the matter previously told The Washington Post.

-Delegations from Ukraine and Russia arrived in convoys in Istanbul on Tuesday morning with a full day of meetings scheduled.
-However, Kyiv and Moscow have both sought to temper hopes of a major breakthrough, after high-level negotiations in Antalya, Turkey, earlier this month and weeks of talks via video link failed to produce an agreement.
+Kyiv and Moscow both sought to temper hopes of a major breakthrough from Tuesday’s Istanbul talks, after high-level negotiations in Antalya, Turkey, earlier this month and weeks of talks via video link failed to produce an agreement.

-Turkish President Recep Tayyip Erdogan opened the latest round of peace talks in Istanbul telling delegations that “the whole world is waiting … for good news from you.”

 Ukraine’s Kuleba told local media outlets Monday that Kyiv’s goal is — at best — a “sustainable” cease-fire.
 Meanwhile, his Russian counterpart, Sergei Lavrov, said Moscow should “stop indulging” Kyiv.

-Russia’s war in Ukraine enters its 34th day on Tuesday as the death toll climbs on both sides and Ukrainian cities continue to be severely bombarded.
+Russia’s war in Ukraine entered its 34th day on Tuesday as the death toll climbed on both sides and Ukrainian cities continued to be severely bombarded.

 Almost 4 million people have fled Ukraine since the conflict began, the vast majority to neighboring Poland, according to the latest United Nations data, triggering Europe’s largest refugee crisis.